 We realise the national school closures may cause difficulties for some families and increase levels of anxiety in some children.
-Our pastoral support team including Khaleda and Sabia are in the process of ringing families to check on their wellbeing and provide advice where required.
+Our pastoral support team including Khaleda and Sabia have been ringing families to check on their wellbeing and provide advice where required.
 Our office is also sending out food shopping vouchers to those families eligible for free school meals.

 Our teachers are working hard producing tailored daily learning activities for each year group which can be accessed via the links on the left or under the Closure Information tab.

 Below are a range of internet links that can be used to support children with understanding the current situation and help manage any anxieites they may have.